mayekukhisa/scaffold-templates/README.md

 # Scaffold Template Collection

-This repository contains a collection of pre-configured project templates for [Scaffold][1].
+This repository offers a collection of starter templates for [Scaffold][1], providing a basic foundation for a variety of projects.

 ## Available Templates

+> [!NOTE]
+>
+> This collection is in early development and currently offers a limited selection of templates.

-- **blank**: Launch your project with a clean, minimalist foundation.
+- **blank**: Launch your project with a clean, bare-bones setup
 - **android**: Kickstart your Android development with Kotlin and Jetpack Compose.
-- **cli**: Create powerful command-line interfaces with Kotlin.
+- **kotlin**: Create powerful JVM applications with Kotlin.
-- **next**: Develop scalable web apps with Next.js, TypeScript, and Tailwind CSS.
+- **next**: Develop scalable web apps with Next.js, TypeScript, Tailwind CSS, and shadcn/ui.
-- **wxt**: Build dynamic web extensions with React, TypeScript, and Tailwind CSS.
+- **wxt**: Build dynamic web extensions with React, TypeScript, Tailwind CSS, and shadcn/ui.

 ## Installation